 Pym’s status as a role model doesn’t come from being a superhero.
 It comes from being aware of his issues and trying to deal with them as best he can.
 Acknowledgment is a powerful sensation and it can help someone accept a part of themselves they aren’t happy with.
 Everyone’s mental health disorder is unique to them and it can be hard to explain it to someone who hasn’t experienced it.
 Pym’s acceptance of his disorder is a sign of not having to justify it to anyone but himself.

 Finding peace within yourself is an ongoing process.
+Low self-esteem can be crippling, but even choosing to talk about the state of your mental health is a brave and you could do that by talking to a counsellor or therapist.
 It doesn’t have to happen overnight.
 Each step is positive, each small acknowledgement is a victory.
 Hank Pym is human like the rest of us, and sometimes we have to save ourselves before we save anyone else.